About This Guide

 Delete individual or future schedules when changes are necessary.

-Important: Breaks are not automatically deducted—employees must clock out for them.
+Important: Actual Breaks are not automatically deducted—employees must clock out for them.
 Additionally, at this time, recurring schedules cannot be edited once created.
 If changes are needed, the existing schedule must be deleted and rebuilt.

 📜Articles to review: